frontend/toolbox/documentation.md

 You can choose to write documentation using **[Markdown](https://daringfireball.net/projects/markdown/syntax)** syntax or in **plain HTML** (no `head`/`body` required).
 There is no depth limitation in the file structure, but try to keep things simple and understandable.

-This is an example of what can your `./docs` folder can looks like :
+This is an example of what can your `./docs` folder can look like :

 ```plain
 .